John Kelly (New York politician)

 John Kelly (April 20, 1822 – June 1, 1886) of New York City, known as "Honest John", was a boss of Tammany Hall and a U.S. Representative from New York from 1855 to 1858.
 The title "Honest" was given to him during his years as New York City Sheriff, and was more ironic than truthful.

 Kelly was able to amass a vast fortune estimated at $800,000 ($ in current dollar terms) by 1867 by both ethical and questionable means.
 In addition, after having his methods questioned and his title insulted by New York City Mayor William Havemeyer, Kelly responded with a lawsuit for libel.
-On the day of the trial, Havemeyer mysteriously dropped dead of apoplexy.
+On the day of the trial, Havemeyer dropped dead of apoplexy.
 He had a questionable reputation and was the subject of a gubernatorial investigation at the time of his death.

 Family life

 Kelly was born in New York City to Hugh Kelly and Sarah Donnelly Kelly.
 He received a parochial education but was forced to quit when his father died.
 He married Ann McIlhargy, to whom a son and two daughters were born.
 By 1872, his wife and children had died.
 He then fled the city overseas, a defeated man from the loss of his family.

 He returned to New York in response to the Boss Tweed scandal and eventually was remarried to Ann Theresa Mullen, the niece of New York's Cardinal McCloskey.
 A son and a daughter were born of that marriage.